lukso-network/docs/docs/learn/dapp-developer/read-profile-data.md

 ## Setup

 To easily interact with a profile you should use the ⚒️ [erc725.js](https://npmjs.com/package/@erc725/erc725.js).
-It is able to fetch and conde profile and contract data easily.
+It is able to fetch and encode profile and contract data easily.
 You can install it in your project using:

 ```shell
 npm install @erc725/erc725.js